How To Stop Those ANTs Dead In Their Tracks – (Automatic Negative Thought Intervention)

 The ANTs go marching one by one by two by ten by….it just doesn’t stop!

-When you’re suffering from social anxiety, or really anxiety of any kind the stream of negative thoughts can seem endless.
 It used to seem to me like there was nothing I could do about it, nothing to stop the thoughts and the pain they generated.

 But it can be done.
 I did it, and so can you.

-Once of the most important parts of CBT is “thought challenging” which can be done while writing out beliefs, to identify the irrational negative thoughts, and write out more rational statements to counter them.
-However, this is only part of the puzzle of un-wiring social anxiety.
+One approach I used at first, that is one of the most important parts of traditional CBT is “thought challenging” which can be done while writing out beliefs, to identify the irrational negative thoughts, and write out more rational statements to counter them.

-Once we’ve begun doing our therapy for overcoming social anxiety disorder, I think where the real work gets done is in the moment we are experience the ANTs, whether it’s via anticipatory anxiety while at home, or out in the world being around people.
+Once we’ve begun doing our therapy for overcoming social anxiety disorder, I think where the real work gets done is in the moment we are experiencing the ANTs, whether it’s via anticipatory anxiety while at home, or out in the world being around people.

 So how is this done?
 Well here’s the first technique I used, that I learned from Dr. Richards and it goes something like this: